go-modules/modules/README.md

 A *module* is go struct containing fields tagged with 'inject' or 'provide' keys.
 When a set of modules are *bound*, fields tagged 'inject' are set with values from corresponding fields tagged 'provide', respecting type and (optionally) name.
-Provided fields may either be set normally prior to binding, during binding from a module's 'Provide' method, or from function calls tied to additional tag keys.
+Provided fields may either be set normally prior to binding, during binding from a module's *Provide* method, or from function calls tied to additional tag keys.

 ## How to Use